Students of Color

 • The stool symbol is very important in Ghanaian culture,representing absolute power and serving as a reminder of ancestors’ spirits.

-If you are interested participating the The Donning of the Kente Cloth Ceremony, you must attend a Kente Orientation meeting and one-on-one meeting for speech preparation.
-Registration will open in November 2017.
-Stay tuned!
+If you are interested in participating the Donning of the Kente Cloth Ceremony, you must attend a Kente Orientation meeting and one-on-one meetings for speech preparation.

 Student Organizations (with components that relate to culture & identity)